mahinulintern/prisma-research/README.md

 <br>

-## First: Initiate or Create a new Schema file.
+## First Initiate or Create a new Schema file.
 * `npx prisma init` - this will create `schema.prisma` file.
 * Completed the first Step of the `prisma installation`.